protozis/LBM_CYMB/README.md

 WORK_ITES_0 16
 WORK_ITES_1 12
 ```
-However, be advice that the result may not be correct, please refer to #strange-videos-output.
+However, be advice that the result may not be correct, please refer to [Strange Videos Output](#strange-videos-output).

 ## Start a Simulation Step by Step
 Following steps can be altered by your own needs, feel free to play around with it.